Robert H. Cary, P.E. L.S.

 He received AASHTO’s Pathfinder Award, the AASHTO Subcommittee on Design’s Award, three VDOT Commissioner’s Awards for Excellence, as well as a Governor’s Award for his work with VDOT.

-Cary holds a Bachelor of Science degree in civil engineering from Virginia Tech, where he is current working toward a master’s in civil and environmental engineering.
+Cary holds a Bachelor of Science degree in civil engineering from Virginia Tech, where he is currently working toward a master’s degree in transportation infrastructure and systems analysis.

 He is also a graduate of VDOT’s Executive Leadership Program and is a registered professional engineer and licensed surveyor.

-Born in Boston, Mass., Cary spent much of his childhood in Northern Virginia.
+Born in Boston, Mass., Cary spent his childhood in Northern Virginia.

 Interests and Hobbies

-Cary enjoys photography, sailing, sports and actively participates in his children’s activities.
+Cary enjoys photography, sailing, sports and actively participates in the community.